Wildlife

 44. Hooded Nightsnake

-Feeds on lizards, small snakes, reptile eggs, frogs, and insects.
-Watch it from a distance and let it move on.
+It feeds on lizards, small snakes, reptile eggs, frogs, and insects.

 Key detailWhat to look for